sortecoevo/sortee/content/blog/2017_ESA_ignite_session_replication.md

 &nbsp;
 &nbsp;

-[*The opinions expressed in this blog post are those of the authors and are not necessarily endorsed by SORTEE."]
+[*The opinions expressed in this blog post are those of the authors and are not necessarily endorsed by SORTEE.*]